-I joined UCLA’s Classics Department as a Lecturer in 2017 after teaching in the Art History Department of Drexel University in Philadelphia.
-I received my BA in Classical Languages from Carleton College in 2007 and my Ph.D. in Art and Archaeology of the Mediterranean World from the University of Pennsylvania in 2016.
-While working on my dissertation, which examined statuary assemblages found in the late antique villas of Hispania and Gaul as a window into the social practices, self-fashioning, and peer polity interactions among provincial domini, I was also the recipient of the AIA’s Archaeology of Portugal Fellowship (2014-15) and a Fulbright scholar in France (2015-16).
+I joined UCLA’s Classics Department in 2018 after a year of adjunct teaching in both Philadelphia and Los Angeles.
+I received my BA in Classical Languages from Carleton College in 2007 and my Ph.D. in the Art and Archaeology of the Mediterranean World from the University of Pennsylvania in 2016.
+My dissertation examined statuary assemblages found in the late antique villas of Hispania and Gaul as a window into social practices, self-fashioning, and peer polity interactions among provincial domini.
+As a doctoral student I was the recipient of the AIA’s Archaeology of Portugal Fellowship (2014-15), and a Fulbright scholar in France (2015-16).

 At UCLA I teach courses in Roman visual and material culture at both the undergraduate and graduate level.
 I welcome questions from students at any level who are interested in pursuing material culture studies or incorporating material analysis into their own work.
 I am also happy to discuss career options outside of the academy with students who are pursing a Classics or Ancient Studies degree.